 Section 4: Fungi

+Fungi, a diverse kingdom of organisms ranging from microscopic molds to towering mushrooms, play a crucial role in ecosystems worldwide.
 Most fungi are eukaryotes with cell walls made of chitin, similar to that found in an insect’s exoskeleton.
 Chitin forms a rigid cell wall that helps the fungi retain their shape.
 Fungi, except for the simplest yeasts, have cells arranged in structures called hyphae.
-Hyphae are made up of tiny threads of cytoplasm surrounded by a plasma membrane and covered by a cell wall made of chitin.
-As they grow, the hyphae of a fungus branch form a mass called a mycelium, the body of the fungus.
-Fungi absorb food through hyphae that grow into a food source.
+Hyphae are made up of tiny threads of cytoplasm surrounded by a plasma membrane.

-Fungi usually reproduce by making spores.
+Fungal reproduction predominately relies on the formation and dispersal of spores.
 The lightweight spores are surrounded by a protective covering and can easily be carried through air or water to new sites.
-Spores in reproductive structures are called fruiting bodies, which fungi can make asexually or sexually.
+Spores in reproductive structures are called fruiting bodies, which fungi can reproduce asexually or sexually.
+Asexual reproduction typically involves the formation of spores through mitosis, where genetically identical offspring are produced from a single parent organism.
+On the other hand, sexual reproduction in fungi involves the fusion of reproductive cells from genetically compatible organisms.

 There are three major groups of fungi: club fungi, sac fungi, and zygote fungi.
 Club fungi, like mushrooms and puffs, produce spores in club-like structures.
 Sac fungi, like yeasts and truffles, produce spores in sac-like structures.
 Finally, zygote fungi, like fruit and bread molds, produce very resistant spores and can stay dormant for long periods.